 Carbon savings for Enchanted Rock were calculated by evaluating periods of both backup power and distributed energy generation.
-During 2022, Enchanted Rock units generated natural gas-powered backup power in place of diesel generators.
+During the year, Enchanted Rock units generated natural gas-powered backup power in place of diesel generators.
 These diesel generators typically require routine testing under load, resulting in additional emissions to be avoided by Enchanted Rock.
 Using heat rate (Btu/kWh) data from the U.S. EIA as well as emission factors from the EPA, avoided emissions of nitrogen oxides (NOx) and CO2e were calculated.

-Distributed energy generation provided additional savings, since Enchanted Rock's systems run often in this mode.
+Distributed energy generation provided emissions reductions, since Enchanted Rock's systems run often in this mode.
 This energy generation was compared to eGRID non-baseload emission factors for Texas (ERCOT) and MISO, the location of Enchanted Rock's customers, again using factors from the EIA and EPA.
-Total carbon emissions were reduced by 570 metric tons, as well as 1.1 metric tons of avoided NOx emissions.